-Latimer Minster is a church started by Frog & Amy Orr-Ewing and some friends in September 2010.
+Latimer Minster is a mission network & church founded by Frog and Amy Orr-Ewing, based on a wild & beautiful farm in Beaconsfield, England.
 We hoped to become a church which was hospitable, authentic and we deeply wanted to eventually become a greater resource to the wider church in our nation and beyond.

 Every Sunday new people come up our winding track for a visit and many find a spiritual home and a community where they feel accepted.
 We would like to warmly welcome you, whether you would normally associate yourself with church or not.

 We love the seasons and thoroughly enjoy all that nature throws at us, but every week there are Sunday services at 10:30am, mid-week activities on the farm and smaller groups of friends and families that gather throughout the area.